lewixlabs/jose_decode/README.md

 # JWE Decrypt + JWS Verify

+## Premessa

+This project was built using a vibe coding mindset as experiment: fast iterations and continuous improvements. 🤖✨

 This repository contains a single Python script that performs an end-to-end JOSE pipeline:

 1. **Decrypt a JWE (compact serialization)** using the recipient’s **RSA private key**.